kshivam91/PROJECT/README.md

 src/com/fitness: Main Java classes for handling the application logic.

-User: Handles user profile and settings.
+User: Handles user profile and settings.<br>
-Workout: Manages workout routines and progress tracking.
+Workout: Manages workout routines and progress tracking.<br>
-Nutrition: Manages meal plans and nutritional tracking.
+Nutrition: Manages meal plans and nutritional tracking.<br>
-sql: SQL scripts for setting up the database tables and sample data.
+sql: SQL scripts for setting up the database tables and sample data.<br>
-config: Configuration files, such as db.properties, for managing database credentials.
+config: Configuration files, such as db.properties, for managing database credentials.<br>

 ---

 # Future Improvements

-Mobile Support: Add a mobile interface using a framework like Flutter or React Native.
+Mobile Support: Add a mobile interface using a framework like Flutter or React Native.<br>
-API Integration: Integrate with APIs for real-time nutrition data or exercise databases.
+API Integration: Integrate with APIs for real-time nutrition data or exercise databases.<br>
-Notifications: Add reminders for workouts and meals.
+Notifications: Add reminders for workouts and meals.<br>
-Analytics: Improve data analytics to give users more insights into their performance trends.
+Analytics: Improve data analytics to give users more insights into their performance trends.<br>